groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/java-groupdocs-merger-vstm-tutorial/_index.md

 - **Performance:** Optimized for large documents and low memory footprints.
 - **Reliability:** Preserves all shapes, layers, and macros from the original files.
 - **Cross‑platform:** Works on any OS that supports Java.

+## Why This Matters
+Merging Visio files programmatically eliminates the repetitive, error‑prone manual steps that teams often face when assembling large diagram collections.
+Automating the process saves time, ensures consistency, and makes it easy to integrate Visio merging into CI/CD pipelines or document generation services.

 ## Prerequisites